‘Today we say no more’: Jaguars march to sheriff’s office

-JACKSONVILLE, Fla.
-(AP) — The Jacksonville Jaguars held their own protest Friday against inequality and police brutality, marching from their stadium to the steps of the local sheriff’s department. .
+The Jacksonville Jaguars protested against inequality and police brutality on Friday, marching from their stadium to the steps of the sheriff’s department.

 “Today we say no more,” wide receiver Chris Conley said.
 “Today we see a nation that can’t await change, a city that won’t sit still or be quiet.”

-Players were joined by their families, coach Doug Marrone and general manager Dave Caldwell.
+The march included Joshua Dobbs, Brandon Linder and Josh Lambo of the Jaguars along with family members.
+Coach Doug Marrone, general manager Dave Caldwell and assistant coach Terry Robiskie also walked in what the team called an attempt to “raise awareness for racial injustices against the Black community,” with many wearing “Black Lives Matter” T-shirts.

 The Jaguars started their march at 9:04 a.m. local time to signify the local 904 area code.

 The protest came two days after owner Shad Khan spoke against racism in a letter on the team website.
 He promised then the franchise would work toward a “timely response.”
+Former Jaguars receiver Ernest Wilford, now an officer at the department, joined them on the steps at the sheriff’s office.

-Conley, wearing a “Black Lives Matter” T-shirt, spoke at the Jacksonville Sheriff’s Department.
+Conley spoke at the Jacksonville Sheriff’s Office.
 He said he cried when he saw the video of the shooting death of Ahmaud Arbery, a black man who was jogging when killed Feb.
 23 in Georgia.

-Marrone said the Jaguars are working on actions they they believe can make a difference.
-He also challenged the white community to take a step back, listen and learn.
+Marrone said the Jaguars are working on actions they believe can make a difference.
+He also challenged the white community to step back, listen and learn.

 “Let’s not make the same mistakes we’ve made,” Marrone said.
 “We need to stand together white and black to make this movement work.”